What is mental health?

 Émotional

-- What goals should I set myself to improve my interpersonal relationships, and what should I do to achieve them?
+- What goals should I set to improve my interpersonal relationships, and what do I need to do to achieve them?

 Mental health explained by Francis Legendre